Their tiny island is under a major threat…

 Return to Gansett Island for a story full of twists, turns, romance and a couple of weddings!
 Make sure you read to the very end for an exciting announcement!

-Until May 4, readers can preorder HURRICANE AFTER DARK in ebook, audio and paperback exclusively from my store!
-The ebook edition will be delivered by BookFunnel on Friday, June 16, to the device of your choice.
-The audio edition will be delivered by BookFunnel on Friday, June 16, to the BookFunnel app.
+Readers can order HURRICANE AFTER DARK in audio and paperback from my store!
+The audio edition will be delivered by BookFunnel to the BookFunnel app.

 More paperback and